 Guidelines for Authors

-The Journal of LGBT Issues in Counseling publishes articles focused on issues and concerns related to the mental health and well being of LGBTGEQIAP+ individuals, families, and communities.
+The Journal of LGBTQ Issues in Counseling publishes articles focused on issues and concerns related to the mental health and well being of LGBTGEQIAP+ individuals, families, and communities.
 The intent is to offer a variety of ideas and perspectives for counselors and related professionals who work with LGBTGEQIAP+ people, their families, and communities.
 As such, submitted articles should focus on one of the following areas:

 Articles within this focus represent qualitative and/or quantitative studies that contribute new understanding to the fields of counseling and/or counselor education as it relates to LGBTGEQIAP+ people.
 These manuscripts should include an introduction, review of the literature, methodology, data analyses, results, and discussion.
 Implicit in these are clear descriptions of the studies purpose and implications for counseling, counselor training, and future research.